Integrating Feature Selection and Machine Learning for Nitrogen Assessment in Grapevine Leaves using In-Field Hyperspectral Imaging: Materials and Methods

 \subsubsection{Spectral Data Preparation - Leaf Level}

-At the leaf level, the N concentration was measured from individual leaves by combustion analysis and conversion to $N2$ using the Dumas method using a C-H-N Analyzer, and the corresponding spectral data was extracted for each leaf.
-In contrast, canopy-level processing aggregates spectral data from several leaves (typically 10–20 per vine) to produce a composite measurement representing the overall canopy, which offers a broad view of the vine's nutrient status, discussed in section \ref{Spectral_Data_Preparation_Canopy_level}.
-The process of extracting leaf-level spectral data consisted of reflectance correction, leaf segmentation, and reflectance spectra extraction from individual leaf areas.
-First, reflection correction on the spectral data was performed using Eq. \ref{eq:corrected_intensity}:
+At the leaf level, the N concentration was measured from individual leaf, and the corresponding spectral data was extracted for each leaf.
+In contrast, canopy level processing aggregates typically 20–40 leaves per vine to produce a composite measurement representing the overall N concentration of the canopy, which offers a broad view of the nutritional status of the vine, while for spectral data, average spectra of all the leaf pixels of the canopy were extracted as discussed in Section \ref{Spectral_Data_Preparation_Canopy_level}.
+The process of extracting leaf level spectral data consisted of reflectance correction, leaf segmentation, and reflectance spectra extraction from individual leaf areas.
+First, radiometric calibration was performed to convert raw digital numbers (DN) to reflectance values using Equation \ref{eq:corrected_intensity}:

 where, $I_{c}$ is the corrected reflectance of a given pixel, $I_{r}$ is the intensity of light at the pixel; $i$ and ${j}$ are the spatial coordinates of the pixel, ${\lambda}$ is the wavelength; and $I_{\text{white}}, I_{\text{dark}}$ are the white and dark references \citep{kang2023estimating}.
 The absolute reflectance of white reference is the known standardized reflectance value of a white reference material (often close to 1, or 100 \% reflectance) under ideal conditions.
 In Eq. \ref{eq:corrected_intensity}, the term $(I_r - I_{\text{dark}}) / (I_{\text{white}} - I_{\text{dark}})$ calculates the relative reflectance of the target compared to the white reference under the same lighting conditions; multiplying this relative reflectance by the "Absolute reflectance of White Reference" converts this relative measurement into an absolute reflectance value of the target pixel $I_{c}$.